Summer Flowers for Summer Smiles

 Congratulate them on the best gift they will ever receive.

-They’re best sellers for a reason.
-They are sure to love any one of these bouquets!
+They're best sellers for a reason.
+Someone is sure to love one of these bouquets.

 Egypt, country of ancient culture